andrea-aus-hh/resume/README.md

 ## Contributing

-Raising a Pull Request here would be a very clever way to invite me for an interview.
+Raising a Pull Request would be a clever way to invite me for an interview.

 ## Credits